DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 export HOST=localhost
 ```

-## 13. Repository Setup
+## 10. Repository Setup

 ### 1. Build, run and Unit Test `jade-data-repo`

-* Start postgres
 * Ensure docker is running
-* You may need to re-auth with vault every so often.
-Run `vault login -method=github token=$(cat ~/.gh_token)`
-* Run `./render-configs.sh` to pull secrets from vault
+* Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
-* Refresh your Z-shell configuration by running `source ~/.zshrc`
+* Run `./scripts/run-db start` to start the DB in a docker container
+* Run `./scripts/run local` to run TDR locally or `./scripts/run docker` to run TDR in a docker container
-* Build the code and run the unit tests:
+* To Build the code and run the unit tests:

 ```
-./gradlew build           # build jade-data-repo and run unit tests ./gradlew bootRun         # build jade-data-repo with Spring Boot features ./gradlew check           # linters and unit tests
+./scripts/build project   # build jade-data-repo and run unit tests ./scripts/run tests       # linters and unit tests
 ```

 ### 2. Run connected tests
 We don't recommend running the entire connected test suite locally, as it takes over an hour to run.
 Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
-* Start postgres
 * Ensure docker is running
-* You may need to re-auth with vault every so often.
-Run `vault login -method=github token=$(cat ~/.gh_token)`
-* Run `./render-configs.sh` to pull secrets from vault
+* Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
-* Refresh your Z-shell configuration by running `source ~/.zshrc`
-* Note: `TERRA_COMMON_STAIRWAY_FORCECLEANSTART` needs to be set to false for connected tests to pass
+* Run `./scripts/run-db start` to start the DB in a docker container

 ** Run test in the Command Line **
-* Run `./gradlew :testConnected --tests '*<test name>'` to run a specific connected test
+* Run `GRADLE_ARGS='--tests *<specific test name>' ./scripts/run connected` to run a specific connected test

 ** Run or Debug test in Intellij **
-* If you just refreshed your Z-shell configuration, you may need to restart intellij to get the
-environment variables to populate the Intellij run configurations.
-Alternatively, you can run
+* Run
-`./render-configs.sh -i` which will put all the environment variables into your clipboard and then you
+`./scripts/render-configs.sh -i` which will put all the environment variables into your clipboard
-can paste them into the Intellij test setup.
+and then you can paste them into the Intellij test setup.
 * Select test in intellij UI, select 'testConnected' and run or debug it

 ### 3. Run Integration tests
-We don't recommend running the entire integrated test suite locally, as it takes over two hours to run.
+We don't recommend running the entire integrated test suite locally, as it takes an hour to run.
 Instead, you can select a specific test to run either in Intellij or the command line.
 First, make sure you have run through the following steps:
-* Start postgres
 * Ensure docker is running
-* You may need to re-auth with vault every so often.
-Run `vault login -method=github token=$(cat ~/.gh_token)`
-* Run `./render-configs.sh -a integration` to pull secrets from vault.
-For Azure Integration tests,
-we must point to the integration environment.
-* Make sure you have this environment variable set in the context of the test run:
-`export IT_JADE_API_URL=http://localhost:8080`
-* Refresh your Z-shell configuration by running `source ~/.zshrc`
+* Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
+* Run `./scripts/run-db start` to start the DB in a docker container

 ** Run test in the Command Line **
-* Start the app locally with `./gradlew bootRun`
-* Open a new command line window, while bootRun runs in the background
-* Run `./gradlew :testIntegration --tests '*<test name>'` to run a specific integration test (e.g `./gradlew :testIntegration --tests '*testSnapshotBuilder'`)
+* Run `GRADLE_ARGS='--tests *<specific test name>' ./scripts/run integration` to run a specific integration test

 ** Run or Debug test in Intellij **
-* If you just refreshed your Z-shell configuration, you may need to restart intellij to get the
-  environment variables to populate the Intellij run configurations.
-Alternatively, you can run
+* Run
-  `./render-configs.sh -i -a integration` which will put all the environment variables into your clipboard and then you
+  `./scripts/render-configs.sh -i -a integration` which will put all the environment variables into your clipboard and then you
   can paste them into the Intellij test setup.
-* Start application by running `./gradlew bootRun`
+* Start application by running `./scripts/run local` (or in docker with `./scripts/run docker`)
 * Select test in intellij UI, select 'testIntegration' and run or debug it